Weather satellite: 1950s

+1960s

 The first weather satellite to be considered a success was TIROS-1, launched by NASA on April 1, 1960.
 TIROS operated for 78 days and proved to be much more successful than Vanguard 2.
+Other early weather satellite programs include the 1962 Defense Satellite Applications Program (DSAP) and the 1964 Soviet Meteor series.

 TIROS paved the way for the Nimbus program, whose technology and findings are the heritage of most of the Earth-observing satellites NASA and NOAA have launched since then.
 Beginning with the Nimbus 3 satellite in 1969, temperature information through the tropospheric column began to be retrieved by satellites from the eastern Atlantic and most of the Pacific Ocean, which led to significant improvements to weather forecasts.

 The ESSA and NOAA polar orbiting satellites followed suit from the late 1960s onward.
 Geostationary satellites followed, beginning with the ATS and SMS series in the late 1960s and early 1970s, then continuing with the GOES series from the 1970s onward.
 Polar orbiting satellites such as QuikScat and TRMM began to relay wind information near the ocean's surface starting in the late 1970s, with microwave imagery which resembled radar displays, which significantly improved the diagnoses of tropical cyclone strength, intensification, and location during the 2000s and 2010s.